graphile/migrate/README.md

   --help          Show help                                            [boolean] --shadow        Apply migrations to the shadow DB (for development).
                                                       [boolean] [default: false]
-  --forceActions  Run afterAllMigrations actions even if no migration was
+  --forceActions  Run beforeAllMigrations and afterAllMigrations actions even if
-                  necessary.                          [boolean] [default: false]
+                  no migration was necessary.         [boolean] [default: false]
 ```